earthlab/dockerfiles/em-tweet-filter/README.md

 Also: make sure your EC2 instance has 8888 port access

+Note: The following are meant to be run in order (i.e. Set up -> To fix nvidia problems -> to reinstall docker...)

+Also note: this is all expected to be run with the **earthlab-nvidia-docker** Amazon Machine Image (AMI)

 ### Set up

 1. To have sudo authority - `sudo su`
-2. Update everything - `sudo apt-get upgrade`
+2. Update everything - `sudo apt-get upgrade` (sometimes this seems to fail for no apparent reason, try repeating)
-3. When prompted with selection menus, keep all
+3. When prompted with selection menus, "Keep local..."

 ### To fix nvidia problems